derpy-zombie/TestKanban8/README.md

 Some greens like basil are acceptable on pizza but should be restrincted.
 Also it doesn't matter how delicious it is bbq pizza IS NOT ITALIAN is a monster made in USA How are there people that dont like pizza.
+You don't pick up girls with cheesy pick up lines, you pick up girls by getting them a cheesy pizza.